uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

 ![!desktop session in Starting state](./images/ood_desktop_starting.png)

 Once the job is launched on the compute nodes, the state will switch to `Running`.
-You will then see the option `Launch Desktop in new tab`  and button.
+You will then see the option `Launch Desktop in new tab` button.
 Click this button to open the interactive VNC session in a new tab.
 Alternatively, you can also click the blue button in the `Host` field to open a terminal directly.
 This terminal is opened on the compute node and so can run any commands you need.

 ![!desktop session in Running state](./images/ood_desktop_running.png)